inhere/php-sroute/README_zh.md

     // match all request.
     // 1.
 If is a valid URI path, will match all request uri to the path.
     // 2.
-If is a closure, will match all request then call it 'matchAll' => '', // eg: '/site/maintenance' or `function () { echo 'System Maintaining ... ...'; }`
+If is a callable, will match all request then call it 'matchAll' => '', // eg: '/site/maintenance' or `function () { echo 'System Maintaining ... ...'; }`

     // auto route match @like yii framework